 The model uses several input parameters that describe chemical-specific properties, sediment properties, and chemical mass transfer rates.
 Chemical-specific properties (e.g., molecular diffusivity and OC partition coefficients), bioturbation properties (depth and biodiffusion coefficients), reaction rates, and sedimentation (conservatively ignored), are consistent with the values used for the cap design modeling described in BODR Appendix I. As described in BODR Appendix I, the groundwater seepage rate (Darcy flux) in the upper reach is estimated to average 400 centimeters per year (cm/yr) and range from 100 cm/yr in the center of the channel up to 800 cm/yr nearshore.
 Because the areas being evaluated for buried contamination are located within the FNC and are not nearshore, this evaluation considered Darcy fluxes of 100 cm/yr and 400 cm/yr.
-A sensitivity analysis was conducted for the full range of groundwater seepage rates, including 800 cm/yr, to identify the maximum concentration that could exist in the LDW upper reach deep subsurface sediments before resulting in a RAL exceedance in surface (0 to 10 cm for intertidal and subtidal areas) and in the shallow subsurface (0 to 45 cm in the intertidal; Section 2.3.1).
+A sensitivity analysis was conducted for the full range of groundwater seepage rates, including 800 cm/yr, to identify the maximum concentration that could exist in the LDW upper reach deep subsurface sediments before resulting in a RAL exceedance in surface (0 to 10 cm for intertidal and subtidal areas) and in the shallow subsurface (0 to 45 cm in the intertidal zone; Section 2.3.1).

 A listing of model input parameters that differ from those reported in BODR Appendix I are provided in Table K2-1.
-These inputs describe the scenario-specific characteristics of the sediment simulated with the model and include PCB concentrations (converted to porewater concentrations by homolog group based on partition coefficients, consistent with the cap design modeling), porosity, dry bulk density, and fraction organic carbon (foc).
+These inputs describe the scenario-specific characteristics of the sediment simulated with the model and include initial PCB concentrations (converted to porewater concentrations by homolog group3 based on partition coefficients, consistent with the cap design modeling), porosity, dry bulk density, and fraction organic carbon (foc).
+Initial total PCB sediment concentrations for the sediments evaluated with the model are also presented in Figures K2-1 through K2-3 and in Table K2-2.

-&lt;sup>3 PCB concentrations were measured using an Aroclor-based method.
+3 PCB concentrations were measured using an Aroclor-based method.
 To account for the range in mobility of the PCB congeners that make up an Aroclor, reported Aroclor PCB concentrations in sediment were converted to homolog concentrations based on the average fraction of each homolog group associated with each Aroclor developed from several published studies (Rushneck et al. 2004; Schulz-Bull et al. 1989; Frame et al. 1996; EPA 1995).